-HubSpot marketing automation is also our recommendation for landing page and email newsletter creation, as long as you’re just targeting one geographic location at a time.
+HubSpot marketing operations is also our recommendation for landing page and email newsletter creation, as long as you’re just targeting one geographic location at a time.
 The HubL language, the intuitive editing experience, and the versatile templating system make it a great tool for marketing operations experts.

 On top of that, HubSpot is known for offering excellent help services and fantastic resources, and boasts, in addition to the core marketing platform, an Operations Hub to serve as a unified toolset for marketing apps, business process automation, and customer data processing.

 We answer some of your commonly asked questions about HubSpot in our blog: